rubenrabb01/Pike-biology-Habitat-use-/Proportion of use of open water habitat.md

           2.047923           1.202525           1.201934           2.048239
 ```

 ### 3.2.
-Fit a beta regression model (distribution with logit/beta processes) using the package betareg
+Fit a beta regression model (distribution with logit/beta processes) using the package _betareg_

 :books:`library(betareg)`

+- For beta regression (zero/one -inflated) models we need to perform some transformations to the response variable
-First, we need to check if there are NAs for the variable _hab.prop_.
+- First, we need to check if there are NAs for the variable _hab.prop_.
 We can do this with the following code:

 ```
 open_water_prop[is.na(open_water_prop$hab.prop),]
 ```